WRAPUP 11-Biden walks through Kyiv to show resolve ahead of war's anniversary | Law-Order

 WINTER OFFENSIVE Russia has sent thousands of conscripts into Ukraine for a winter offensive but has secured only scant gains so far in assaults in frozen trenches up and down the eastern front in recent weeks.
 Kyiv and the West see it as a push to give Putin victories to tout a year after he launched Europe's biggest war since World War Two.

-Moscow received its own signal of diplomatic support on Monday, with Chinese Foreign Minister Wang Yi expected for talks.
+Moscow received its own signal of diplomatic support on Monday, with China's top diplomat Wang Yi expected for talks.
 In public, China has remained neutral over the conflict despite signing a "no limits" friendship pact with Russia weeks before the invasion.
 Washington has said in recent days it is concerned Beijing could begin supplying Moscow with arms.
 Chinese Foreign Ministry spokesperson Wang Wenbin said the United States was "in no position to make demands of China".

 A diplomatic source speaking on condition of anonymity told Reuters that Wang Yi would discuss Chinese ideas for a political settlement of the war.
 Ukraine says any diplomatic solution requires the withdrawal of Russian forces from its territory.
 Russia is trying to secure full control of two eastern provinces forming Ukraine's Donbas industrial region.
 It has launched assaults at locations running from Kreminna in the north down to Vuhledar in the south, securing its biggest gains around the mining city of Bakhmut.